yvznvr/django-weeklycalendar/README.md

 =====================

-django-weeklycalendar is a simple calendar that keep activities and publish it to people in weekly form.
+django-weeklycalendar is a simple calendar that keep activities and publish it with people in weekly form.

 Quick Start
 -----------